-- Avoid drying your clothes inside.
-It’s better to dry them outside in the sun and wind, or when the weather doesn't allow this, use an externally vented clothes dryer.
+- Dry your towel outside - after having a bath or shower whenever possible.
+Avoid drying your clothes inside.
+Dry them outside in the sun and wind, or under a covered. verandah, garage or carport.
+When the weather doesn't allow this, use a clothes dryer that is ducted to outside.

-Check under your house - if you can get under your floor, check for signs of dampness like mould.
+Check under your house - if you can get under your floor, check for signs of dampness like musty smells or mould.
 Take some dirt and rub it firmly on your hand - if it stains like mud there is too much moisture present.

-- Uncover any vents blocked by plants, soil or pest barriers and clear the subfloor area of any obstructions.
+- Uncover any blocked vents - from plants, soil or pest barriers, and clear the subfloor area of any obstructions.

 If you’re not sure about any of these actions, talk to a qualified builder.

-- Look for leaks in wall and roof claddings and flashings.
+- Look for leaks in wall and roof cladding and flashings.

-- Measuring the moisture content in your home is often the easiest way of finding hidden leaks - talk to a qualified building surveyor who is experienced in non-invasive moisture measurement techniques.
+- Measuring the moisture content of your home's materials is often the easiest way of finding hidden leaks - talk to a registered or accredited building surveyor who is experienced in non-invasive moisture measurement techniques.